Schema Markup Example

 • Suggests readers scroll to the bottom quickly and bounce

-Explicit conclusion sections telegraph the end of content.
+Why this matters: explicit conclusion sections telegraph the end of content.
 Readers who scroll directly to the "Conclusion" section are already planning to leave.
 The header itself signals "we're about to wrap this up."
 It's a stylistic tell that content is structured mechanically rather than providing continuous value.

 The Tics That Don't Actually Matter

-Many commonly cited AI writing patterns showed no meaningful correlation with engagement:
+Many commonly cited AI writing patterns showed no meaningful correlation with engagement.

-"In this article," "Let's explore," "In today's digital landscape"
+"In this article," "Let's explore," "In today's digital landscape":

 • No significant correlation with engagement